WE MET BEFORE?

 a narcissistic perfectionist makes it his fault, and

 experiences shame.
-This catalyzes his frantic efforts to win
+This catalyzes his frantic efforts to win her

-needing reprieve from his toxic sense of unlovability and unworthiness~
+reprieve from his toxic sense of unlovability and unworthiness~

 which are shame-infused emotional remnants he's carried since